lopmanlab/GlobalMix/README.md

 # Description of repository
 This repository contains data, scripts, and a summary of questionnaires.
-Folders are arranged as following.
+Folders are arranged as follows.
 1. Guatemala
 2. India
 3. Mozambique